 There aren’t many worlds with more entry requirements than that of luxury watches.
 Firstly you need to be ready to fork out some serious cash.
 Once you’re sorted on that side you need to get through the not-so-simple decision of which timepiece you actually want.
 That means getting up to speed on the jargon to work out what you’re actually buying, and boy is there a lot of it.

 From quartz movements to complications, mechanisms, retrograde second dials, and more, it can feel as though the world of luxury watches is working against you.
 Luckily, though, with the rise of resale comes the opportunity to simplify your search massively.
 Shopping for second-hand luxury watches removes a chunk of investment from the equation.
 Of course, it is still an investment, but instead of dropping $6000, you can look around the $3000 mark and still secure yourself a lifelong companion.

-To further ease the burden of finding the perfect second-hand luxury watch, we’ve rounded up 10 of the best that we found at StockX and eBay.
-Each of which is a tried-and-tested classic and comes in at less than $3000.
+To further ease the burden of finding the perfect second-hand luxury watch, we’ve rounded up 10 of the best that we found at eBay.
+With watches now included in eBay's Authenticity Guarantee, you can rest assured that you're in safe hands.

 Shop 10 of our top second-hand luxury watches found at resale below.